cleesmith/NiceGUI-primer/README.md

 humans, but not so great for AI.

 And the scraping process is affected by:
-1. repeated links due to navigation which is helpful to humans; see #1 and #2 in the screenshot below
+1. repeated links due to the navigation, which is helpful to humans; see #1 and #2 in the screenshot below
 2. so many anchor links, such as: https://nicegui.io/documentation/section_text_elements#label